 Approach: The idea is to observe that from each top node there are N nodes that are connected in a downward direction but observe that all the downward nodes are in sorted order.
 So the task is to sort this entire thing in increasing order(or decreasing order).

-- Push the head of all the linked list in the downward list in priority queue.
+- Push the head of all the linked lists in the downward list in the priority queue.

 - Pop the smallest node from the priority queue.

-- Check the location of node so that next node pointed by the current node can be pushed into the priority queue.
+- Check the location of the node so that the next node pointed by the current node can be pushed into the priority queue.

-- Again pop out the smallest element and insert next node pointed by current node till the heap becomes empty.
+- Again pop out the smallest element and insert the next node pointed by the current node till the heap becomes empty.

 - Keep on adding the data of nodes in a new linked list that are pooped out to the new list.